0xDuckweed/My_notes/README.md

 + Summarize my past
 + An outlook on my future
 ## Summary
 Looking back on my 19 year career, apart from kindergarten, I spent 12 years studying, from elementary school to junior high school to high school, forming the starting stage of my life.
 During these 12 years, I successfully completed the starting stage of my life, and there are no deep memories in my memory.
-After following the steps of these 12 years, although there were no major achievements, I grew up smoothly, I think having a healthy body, a good personality, and a smart mind is enough. **July, 28, 2023**
+After following the steps of these 12 years, although there were no major achievements, I grew up smoothly, I think having a healthy body, a good personality, and a smart mind is enough. **Written on July 28, 2023**